ishapira1/speculative_sampling/README.md

-# Random Speculative Sampling Algorithm for Accelerating Large Language Model Decoding
+# Accelerating Large Language Model Decoding Using Random Speculative Sampling Algorithm for
-implementation speculative sampling

 @ Itai Shapira

 This repository contains an implementation of the Random Speculative Sampling Algorithm proposed in the paper "Accelerating Large Language Model Decoding with Speculative Sampling." (https://arxiv.org/pdf/2302.01318.pdf).